Skip to content

 Non Database Fields

-Note that if you need a normal pydantic field in your model (used to store value on model or pass around some value) you can define a field with parameter pydantic_only=True.
+Note that if you need a normal pydantic field in your model (used to store value on model or pass around some value) you can define a field like usual in pydantic.

-Fields created like this are added to the pydantic model fields -> so are subject to validation according to Field type, also appear in dict() and json() result.
+Fields created like this are added to the pydantic model fields -> so are subject to validation according to Field type, also appear in model_dump() and model_dump_json() result.

 The difference is that those fields are not saved in the database.
 So they won't be included in underlying sqlalchemy columns, or table variables (check Internals section below to see how you can access those if you need).